 Environmental effects in quantum chemistry : QM/MM studies of structures, NMR properties and reactivities in extended systems

-Items in DSpace are protected by copyright, with all rights reserved, unless otherwise indicated.
+Items in the St Andrews Research Repository are protected by copyright, with all rights reserved, unless otherwise indicated.